deanebarker/contentful-webhook-server/README.md

 That will inspect all currently loaded assemblies in the AppDomain, and all unloaded assemblies in the `bin` folder (pass in an alternate path as a string, if you have another location).

-You can also register methods individually using a `MethodInfo` object:
+You can also register methods individually using a `MethodInfo` object.
+The method will be inspected for `WebhookBinding` attributes.

     WebhookDispatcher.RegisterHandler(this.GetType().GetMethod("DoSomething"));

-You can mass-register by `Type`, which will be inspected for any methods with a `WebhookBinding`:
+You can mass-register by `Type`.
+All methods in the type will be inspected as above.

     WebhookDispatcher.AutoRegisterHandlers(typeof(MyWebhookHandlerMethods));

-Or my specific assembly (all types in the assembly will be inspected):
+Or my single assembly.
+All types in the assembly will be inspected as above.

     WebhookDispatcher.AutoRegisterHandlers(Assembly.GetExecutingAssembly());